-The Bi-City-County Health District would like to make you aware of some very important changes to the TFER that will affect your food establishment operations.
-The new TFER was formally adopted by the State of Texas and the Amarillo Bi-City-County Health District on October 11, 2015.
+The Amarillo Area Public Health District would like to make you aware of some very important changes to the TFER that will affect your food establishment operations.
+The new TFER was formally adopted by the State of Texas and the Amarillo Area Public Health District on October 11, 2015.
 The Department of Environmental Health is currently using the new TFER regulations to evaluate compliance of food establishments in our District.
 The new TFER is now based on the 2013 FDA Model Food Code.
 In order to assist you with the new requirements, you would like to provide you with a brief summary of some of the more important changes.

 How are health inspections completed?

 Inspections conducted by the Environmental Health Department are unannounced and occur when the facilities are open.
 Environmental Health Specialists have the primary responsibility of inspecting facilities that provide food to the public.
 These food establishments are divided into three categories based on risk.

 Examples include most convenience store operations, coffee shops and establishments that serve or sell only pre-packaged, non-time/temperature control for safety (TCS) foods.
 Category 1 can also include establishments that prepare only non-TCS foods, establishments that heat only commercially processed TCS foods for hot holding and do not cool any TCS foods for later use.
 Category 1 can also include an establishment that would otherwise be grouped in Category 2 but has shown through historical documentation to have achieved active managerial control of foodborne illness risk factors.
 A category 1 establishment shall not have any “valid” complaint investigations within the past year.

 - Inspection frequency: Not less than 2 inspection per calendar year.